 Lye is used in many soap recipes and cleansers, usually mixed in with oils and animal fats like beef fat to produce soap.
 This useful substance was used for many ailments in the old days, from treating poison ivy and bug bites to cleansing clothes, dishes and floors.
 Along with this, lye soap is more moisturizing than most modern soap.

-While it may be more common to simply buy soap at the store these days, you can still make old fashioned lye soap just like grandma did if you're looking for a craft or prefer soap without additives!
+While it may be more common to simply buy soap at the store these days, you can still make old fashioned lye soap just like grandma did if you're looking for a craft or prefer soap without additives.
+There's something very satisfying about making a craft that you'll actually use, especially one that has been made in our culture for so long.

 How to Make Homemade Lye Soap